-Severe calorie restriction over a long period can cause your metabolic rate to drop, as your body enters so-called starvation mode (or "adaptive thermogenesis").
-Your body does this to conserve energy as a natural defense against starvation (33, 34).
+Severe calorie restriction over a long period can cause your metabolic rate to drop, as your body enters so-called starvation mode.
+The scientific term for this is “adaptive thermogenesis.”

-This has been demonstrated dramatically in a study of people who lost large amounts of weight while participating in the Biggest Loser show on TV.
+This has been demonstrated dramatically in a study of people who lost large amounts of weight while participating in “The Biggest Loser,” a reality show on TV.

 Given the short-term effects of fasting on hormones, it’s possible that intermittent fasting may reduce the drop in metabolic rate caused by long-term calorie restriction.

 However, currently there is no quality research available looking at the long-term effects of intermittent fasting diets on metabolic rate.